 Throughout the trip he shares experiences and photos with us of many amazing monuments and battle fields both large and small.
 But it is the individual stories of the ordinary soldiers that strike him the most, and that he is passionate about sharing.

 Every name on the Vimy Memorial, like every name on a grave marker in the cemeteries that he visits, weaves a tale.
 The fisherman, the bank clerk, the miner, the cowboy, from every walk of life from every corner of Canada.
 Some were lost forever.

-Inga Kruse is the Executive Director of the Royal Canadian Legion BC Yukon Command.
-Her occasional posts on topics of interest bring a unique perspective through her role at the helm of the Professional team of the Legion.
+Inga Kruse is a former Executive Director of the Royal Canadian Legion BC Yukon Command.
+Her occasional posts on topics of interest brought a unique perspective through her role at the helm of the Professional team of the Legion.